suryamondal/mIcal_anal/README.md

 Compile: `mkdir -p build && cd build && cmake3 .. && make -j 4 && cd ..`

 Run: `./anal_ical test.log 0 0.1 1000` where `test.log` contains the list of input files and for the other arguments, please constult with `src/anal_ical.cc`.

-*Warning:*
-- Change the parameters (i.e. `initialdir`) before submitting jobs.
-- The collated file, once read and uncompressed, occupy a lot of memory (almost 2GB).
-Please adjust the number of jobs per node as per the total memory available.